WAN CHAI HERITAGE TRAIL (approx 3km)

 WAN CHAI MARKET (Queens Road East) – rebuilt in 1937 with “Streamline Moderne” architectural style and curved façade influenced by curvilinear shapes of the early 20th century.

 Blue House, a Grade 1 Historic Building on Stone Nullah Lane, currently houses Hong Kong House of Stories, a community project which organises exhibitions, community classes and trains locals as cultural tour guides.
 It is open daily except Wednesdays and public holidays.
-Blue House is subject of a revitalization project, which commenced in 2014
+Blue House was subject of a revitalization project which commenced in 2014 and was completed in 2017

 YELLOW HOUSE (2-4 Hing Wan Street) – Western style façade with “pediment resembling” moulding above the shop front, iron grilles and arched windows.
 The Yellow House is to be renovated under the same revitalisation project as the Blue House (see above).